 An item I want is out of stock.
 When will it be back in stock?

 Depends on the plant!
 We don't grow every plant every year.
-We're still new to this and figuring out the best growing schedule and process.
+We're still new to this and figuring out the best growing plan and process.
 If you're interested in a particular species, please let us know by signing up to get notified when the plant is back in stock; or by simply leaving us a message expressing your interest.

 Where are your plants sourced?